2i2c-org/2i2c-org.github.io/content/blog/2023/2023-q3-update/index.md

 Expecting each team member to individually find the right balance between all of these is increasingly unrealistic.
 We need capacity to oversee this system of work and bring some structure to it.

-So, we're creating a **Deliver Manager role** to oversee the system of work that our engineering team uses for its planning and execution.
+So, we're creating a **Delivery Manager role** to oversee the system of work that our engineering team uses for its planning and execution.
-In addition, this role will serve at an organization-wide capacity as an **interrim Chief of Staff**.
+In addition, this role will serve at an organization-wide capacity as an **interim Chief of Staff**.
 This will allow them to improve and standardize practices organization-wide, and coordinate major projects that span our team.

 You can find a [job posting for a Delivery Manager / interrim Chief of Staff](https://2i2c.org/jobs/2023/delivery-manager/) role.